Revoke a Certificate

 Dynamic CRL Download and Verify

-Digital certificates are issued for a set period of time and are invalid after the specified expiration date.
-A CA can revoke an issued certificate by listing it in a certificate revocation list (CRL).
+Digital certificates are issued for a set period of time.
+Digital certificates become invalid after the specified expiration date.
+A CA can revoke an issued certificate by listing it in a CRL.
 During peer certificate validation, the revocation status of a peer certificate is checked by downloading the CRL from a CA server to the local device.

 To facilitate the CRL check for the certificates when a CA profile is not configured,